Jammu: Demographics

 As of 2011 census, the population of Jammu city was 502,197.
 Males constituted 52.7% of the population; females numbered constituted 47.3% of the population.
 The sex ratio was 898 females per 1,000 males against the national average of 940.
 Jammu had an average literacy rate of 89.66%, much higher than the national average of 74.4%: male literacy was 93.13% and female literacy was 85.82%.
 8.47% of the population were under 6 years of age.
 The urban agglomeration of Jammu had a population of 657,314.
-Most of Jammu and Kashmir's Hindus live in the Jammu region; many speak Dogri,.
+Most of Jammu and Kashmir's Hindus live in the Jammu region; many speak Dogri.

 Muslim communities

-The city of Jammu had a significant Muslim population prior to the Partition of India, 30.4 per cent by the 1941 census.
+The city of Jammu had a significant Muslim population prior to the Partition of India, 30 per cent by the 1941 census.
 During the 1947 Jammu massacres, which preceded and continued during the Pakistan tribal invasion of Kashmir, many Muslims were killed and many driven away to Pakistan.

-The estimates of the number killed in the whole province vary between 20,000 and 100,000.
-The killings were carried out by extremist Hindus and Sikhs, allegedly orchestrated by the Rashtriya Swayamsevak Sangh, and aided and abetted by the state forces and the Maharaja Hari Singh.
-As a result of the violence and migration, by 1961, about 17.2 per cent of the population in the city of Jammu was Muslim.
-The displaced Muslims took refuge in the Sialkot District and other parts of Pakistani Punjab.
+After the conflict ended, many of the displaced Muslims returned and resettled back in the state.
+Others settled in Sialkot District and other parts of Pakistani Punjab.
 Many prominent Punjabi residents in Pakistan, including politician Chaudhry Amir Hussain, economist Mahbub ul Haq, Air Marshal Asghar Khan, journalist Khalid Hasan and singer Malika Pukhraj were from Jammu.
-A large number of these refugees also returned and resettled in the territory.
+In 1961, about 17 per cent of the population in the city was Muslim.